A Healthy and Happy Mom Is a Better Mom

 8. Relax.
 Take the time to relax and de-stress.
 Stop and breathe (slowly and deeply), refocus and regroup.
 Perhaps try yoga or meditation.

 9. Find some time for yourself.
 You deserve a break every once in a while.
 Plan for at least three hours a week for some alone time, walk around the mall, cuddle up somewhere quiet and read a book, give yourself a facial, or take a long relaxing bath.

 10. Be positive.
 Change your thinking from negative to positive and you can drastically change your life with appreciation and gratitude.

-You can find more healthy living tips and information about balancing your body, mind and spirit please in my new best-selling book on heart health, Your Vibrant Heart: Restoring Health, Strength and Spirit from the Body's Core.
-My book includes many more insights about how to nurture and care for your heart on both a physical and emotional level.
+You can find more healthy living tips and information about balancing your body, mind, and spirit in my new best-selling book on heart health, Your Vibrant Heart: Restoring Health, Strength, and Spirit From the Body's Core.